25% Off Online Orders Over $100

-Use promotional code BONUS15 at checkout to receive discount.
-Valid on any regularly priced in-stock single part or accessory purchased online.
-Enter promo code BONUS15 in cart when purchased online to receive discount.
-Final discount will be applied to the highest item in your order.
+Use promotional code ROADTRIP25 at checkout to receive discount Receive 25% off your total purchase of $100 or more of regularly priced in-stock single parts or accessories purchased online.
+Enter promo code ROADTRIP25 in cart when purchased online to receive discount.
 Offer is not valid in combination with any other offers, rebates or discounts; not available to Pep Boys' Fleet & Commercial accounts; does not apply to labor, special order merchandise, tires or the purchase of gift cards.
-Valid online until 11:59 pm EST on 12/7/13.
-Online orders scheduled for in-store pick up must be completed in store by closing on 12/7/13 for discount to apply.
+Valid online until 2:59 am EST on 8/1/14.
+Online orders scheduled for in-store pick up must be completed in store by closing on 7/31/14 for discount to apply.

 Oils for new cars have specifications that can be found in the catalog look up.
 If your car does not have oil specifications, please check your owner's manual for the right type and weight of oil.

 The Society of Automotive Engineers (SAE) has established a numerical code system for grading motor oils according to their viscosity characteristics.
 SAE viscosity grading include the following, from low to high viscosity: 0, 5, 10, 15, 20, 25, 30, 40, 50 or 60.
 The numbers 0, 5, 10, 15 and 25 are suffixed with the letter W, designating their "winter" (not "weight") or cold-start viscosity, at lower temperature.

 Viscosity is graded by measuring the time it takes for a standard amount of oil to flow through a standard orifice, at standard temperatures.
 The longer it takes, the higher the viscosity and thus higher SAE code.